Sue Rahr: Career

+In May 2009, sheriff's deputy Matthew Paul, working a Metro Transit assignment, shoved Christopher Sean Harris into a wall in Seattle's Belltown neighborhood after deputies mistook him for an assault suspect, leaving Harris permanently brain-damaged.
+An internal investigation cleared Paul, who remained on the force, and prosecutors did not file charges.
+In January 2011, King County agreed to pay Harris's family $10 million, at the time the largest individual settlement ever paid by the county.
+In 2012, a judge sanctioned the county $300,000 for withholding documents concerning prior internal concerns about Paul's use of force, calling the failure "reprehensible".
+Harris died in 2015, and a coroner ruled his death a homicide resulting from the head trauma.

 On March 31, 2012, Rahr resigned to serve as the Executive Director of the Washington State Criminal Justice Training Commission.
 She appointed Chief Deputy Steve Strachan to fill the position until a new sheriff was elected.
 Rahr also serves on the Advisory Board of Central Washington University’s Law and Justice Department.
 Rahr serves as a regular featured speaker at MPD's DC Police Leadership Academy.

 On May 30, 2024, Rahr was appointed Interim Police Chief of the Seattle Police Department (SPD) by Seattle Mayor Bruce Harrell.
 Rahr was appointed to replace Chief Adrian Diaz, who was removed and reassigned to other special assignments within the SPD.
 Diaz was removed after he was named by at least six SPD officers in lawsuits against the department alleging discrimination.
-Rahr will only spend a few months in the role and is not interested in holding the position regularly.
-Instead, she will collaborate with former SPD Chief Kathleen O’Toole to compile a list of qualified semi-finalist candidates for public review.
+Rahr stated she would serve only on an interim basis, and worked with former SPD Chief Kathleen O'Toole to compile a list of qualified candidates for the permanent position.

+In July 2024, Rahr fired officer Daniel Auderer, a vice president of the Seattle Police Officers Guild, over body-camera-recorded remarks in which he laughed about and minimized the January 2023 death of Jaahnavi Kandula, a graduate student struck and killed by a speeding police vehicle.
+Auderer subsequently filed a $20 million claim against the city, asserting that his firing was retaliation for his union leadership.
+In January 2025, Rahr fired Kevin Dave, the officer who struck Kandula, after the city's Office of Police Accountability found he had violated four department policies, including safe operation of a patrol vehicle.
+Rahr was succeeded as chief by Shon Barnes on February 1, 2025.